un/inbox/README.md

 ## :construction: Current Status

-`UnInbox` is currently in public beta.
+`UnInbox` is Live!
 We are working on more features and infrastructure to make UnInbox better.
 Please join our Discord community to get the latest updates and to provide feedback.
-Join the beta at [app.uninbox.com](https://app.uninbox.com).
+Join at [app.uninbox.com](https://app.uninbox.com).

 ---